dancryer/PHPCI/README.md

     complete:
     	mysql:
-    		- "DROP DATABASE IF EXISTS b8_test;"
+    		- "DROP DATABASE IF EXISTS test;"

 As mentioned earlier, PHPCI is powered by plugins, there are several phases in which plugins can be run: